appbaseio/reactivesearch/content/docs/reactivesearch/searchbase/overview/searchcomponent.md

     -   **`afterKey`**: `Object` If the number of composite buckets is too high (or unknown) to be returned in a single response use the `afterKey` parameter to retrieve the next results.
 This property will only be present for `composite` aggregations.

 -   **suggestions** `() => Array<Object>`
     This method can be used to get the parsed suggestions from the `results`.
-If `enableQuerySuggestions` property is set to `true` then the query suggestions will get appended at the top with a top-level property named `_query_suggestion` as `true`.
+If `enableQuerySuggestions` property is set to `true` then the popular suggestions will get appended at the top with a top-level property named `_query_suggestion` as `true`.
 The `suggestion` object will have the following shape:

     ```ts
     {